microshare/microshare.github.io/docs/1/advanced/lorawan-devices/sodaq_explorer.md

 {% include image.html url="/assets/img/ttn_dev_data_view.png" description="TTN Device Payload View" %}

-You're device is now programmed to read and transmit it's sensor data to the TTN platform for processing.
+Your device is now programmed to read and transmit it's sensor data to the TTN platform for processing.

+## Stream IoT packets from Senet to Microshare

+Follow [this The Things Network (TTN) tutorial](../ttn_tutorial) to set up a redirection of IoT packets to the microshare platform.